 COURSE TITLE DESCRIPTION PREREQUISITES ALGEBRA I This one-year course provides students with the necessary knowledge and skills for further studies in mathematics.
 It is intended to increase mathematical fluency in problem solving, reasoning, modeling, and effective communication in the study of number, algebra, functions, and statistics.
 Instructional practices incorporate integration of diversity awareness including appreciation of all cultures and their important contributions to society.
-The use of technology, including calculators and computer software, is an integral part of this course.
-This course fulfills the Algebra I requirement and one of the mathematics credits required for high school graduation.
+The use of manipulatives, mathematical tools, technology, and the Standards of Mathematical Practice to connect mathematical processes to mathematical content are an integral part of this course.
+This course fulfills one of the mathematics credits required for high school graduation.
 9 th grade FUND MATH CONCEPTS This one-year, supplemental course in mathematics is designed for students who need additional instruction and support to master necessary mathematical concepts.
-This course provides additional instruction in conjunction with the student s course of study.
+This course provides additional instruction in conjunction with the student's course of study.
 Instructional practices incorporate integration of diversity awareness including appreciation of all cultures and their important contributions to society.
+The use of manipulatives, mathematical tools, technology, and the Standards of Mathematical Practice to connect mathematical processes to mathematical content are an integral part of this course.
 This course fulfills one of the elective credits required for high school graduation and may be repeated.
 This course does not fulfill one of the mathematics credits required for graduation, nor does it meet the core requirements for the National Collegiate Athletic Association (NCAA).
+9 th grade MAP Math score of 218 or lower